GameMaker Indie subscription and above includes the Android export platform.

 After installing and running GameMaker on your PC or Mac you can build projects for Android using the Target Manager window, opened by clicking the "target" button in the top right of the main window:

-For the Android target platform you can see that there are two output options:
+For the target platform you can see that there are two output options:

 - VM - This will build your game using interpreted code.

-- YYC - This will build you game using compiled native code.
+- YYC - This will build your game using compiled native code.

 The VM option will build your game and use interpreted code within a special YoYo Runner.
-The performance of this target is less optimised than YYC, but it is faster to compile and offers the ability to run in debug mode (when using YYC the debugger will not start).
-The YYC target however, gives a much greater optimisation (and corresponding performance boost) especially with logic-heavy games, but large projects can take some time to compile and you cannot use the debugger.
+The performance of this target is less optimised than YYC, but it is faster to compile and offers the ability to run in debug mode.
+The YYC target however, gives a performance boost, especially with logic-heavy games, but large projects can take some time to compile and you cannot use the debugger.

 Regardless of the output that you select, you will need to add some extra build tools to your development computer before you can continue...

 For which version of Android Studio you need, see the Required SDKs FAQ - do not just get the newest release!

 To start working with your Android/Amazon devices you will need to download and install Android Studio.
 Once you click the installer you will be asked to choose your components:

 AVD support is entirely optional and accounts for roughly 1GB of the space required, so if you know you won't use emulators, then it's recommended you deselect this (We won't offer any Helpdesk ticket support for issues found when using emulators, only when running on real devices.)